-1. Send the Needs Processing forms to CHM
+1. Send the sharing request packet to CHM

 2. Along with your forms, submit your itemized bills to CHM as soon as you receive them

 Do this even if a discount is still pending.
 The sooner CHM receives the bill, the sooner the bill can be shared and the faster you can pay your medical providers.
 You can always let CHM know about a discount later when it has been approved by your doctor or hospital.
 For bills to be eligible for sharing, CHM must receive bills within six months of the date of service.
 An itemized bill contains: 1) the patient’s name; 2) the date of service; 3) the place of service; 4) the procedural (CPT) codes (or description of services rendered); 5) an itemized list of charges.

 For members with Medicare only: Please submit your Medicare Summary Notice (MSN) in lieu of itemized bills.
 (We also need a copy of the EOB from any health insurance plan you may have).
 The only exceptions—situations in which you’d need to send itemized bills—are prescriptions and any bills from non-Medicare participating providers.

 3. Sharing time can take 70-85 days

 Notify CHM if your provider sets a time limit for reduced charges and the CHM staff will work with your provider to share the bill(s) on time.
 In general, bills are shared in the order they’re received at the CHM office.
 Also, the larger the discount given by providers, the faster bills often can be shared.

 4. Promptly pay your provider(s) when you receive funds from CHM

 5. Maternity Only: as soon as possible, ask your doctor's office and hospital staff for a prepayment agreement